 Over and above the key interpretation metrics from Part A and Part B, the total score (sum of part A and B) is converted into a percentile to contextualise responses in comparison to normative data (22,397 adults; Adler et al., 2018).
-For example, a percentile of 90 represents that the respondent scored higher than 90 percent of other typical adults in the community.
+For example, a percentile of 90 represents that the respondent scored higher than 90 percent of other typical adults in their age range in the community.

 While Part A contains the items that have been found to be most predictive of ADHD, looking at the total score (and percentile) can also be informative about diagnosis in cases where the Part A score was only 3.
 This scale should always be used in conjunction with a clinical interview to provide additional clinical information important for diagnosis.

 Three ADHD subscales are presented according to factors identified by Stanton et al. (2018).
 Raw scores as well as the percentage of items endorsed are presented, providing more specific information about difficulties:

 Considering the percentage of items endorsed for each of the subscales can be helpful in determining the ADHD subtype defined in DSM-V: Combined, Hyperactivity-Impulsivity or Inattentive.
 Note that the DSM-V does not make a distinction between verbal and motor hyperactive subtypes.